03vmate/rabbit-drink-ai/README.md

 # rabbit-drink-ai
+Monitors water consumption of a pet by using a microphone to pick up audio, and TensorFlow to figure out if the pet is drinking or not

 ## Training

 ### preprocess.py
-Training set 16ksps-re atalakitasa, 1mp-es reszekre vagasa
+Converts audio files to 16ksps 1 second files

 ### ai_hypertune.py
-Legjobb hyperparameterek keresese
+Hyperparameter tuning

 ### ai.py
-Model training es mentes
+Model training

-## Raspberry Pi-on futo
+## Running on a RPi

 ### rpi.py
-Mentett model segitsegevel felismeres elvegzese
+Runs detection

 ### live.py
-Kamera MJPEG szerver (modositott pelda kod innen: https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming)
+Raspberry Pi Camera Server (https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming)

 ### ai.service
-Systemd service az AI inditasahoz
+Systemd service for ai.py

 ### live.service
-Systemd service a kamera szerver inditasahoz
+Systemd service for live.py